arayoshipta/PTA2/README.md

 1. You can **delete**, **split**, and **concatenate** tracks.
 2. **Split** can be performed at the current frame
 3. To concatenate tracks, choose two tracks that don't overlap about time.
-4. If there is a gap between last frame of first track and first frame of second track, simple interoperation will be performed.
+4. If there is a gap between last frame of first track and first frame of second track, simple interpolation will be performed.

 #### Analyze menu
 1. **Scatter plot** enable simple plotting the localization of points.
 You can change the scale.
 Instead of using mean intensity, you can use "1" value.